CULTURE AND HERITAGE IN ICELAND. A SUSTAINABLE LIFESTYLE CONNECTED WITH THE LOCAL ENVIRONMENT.

 • COURSE INFORMATION:

-LEGENDS AND CULTURE: THINK GLOBALLY, ACT LOCALLY course is aimed for teachers and school staff from pre-school level to primary, secondary, vocational, adult and special needs education, staff of non-government organizations, government and policy makers and company staff.
+CULTURE AND HERITAGE course is aimed for teachers and school staff from pre-school level to primary, secondary, vocational, adult and special needs education, staff of non-government organizations, government and policy makers and company staff.
 Non-native English trainers expecting participants to have at least B1 level of English proficiency.

 You will learn how to preserve and disseminate the local heritage that all of us have in our cities.
 Iceland will show you old legends and stunning places so you can prepare the same taking in account your teaching background and your own knowledge of your country.
 Travel journal will be used as a notebook to take notes of the course and where to write the inputs received every day.
 Finally, teachers will summarize the course in a short presentation making comparisons between Iceland and their own countries.
 This is the way to learn how to preserve and disseminate the local heritage that all of us have in our cities.

-LEGENDS AND CULTURE: THINK GLOBALLY, ACT LOCALLY course is based on practical lessons and trips to discover local heritage based on different fields of education.
+CULTURE AND HERITAGE course is based on practical lessons and trips to discover local heritage based on different fields of education.
 The course will have amazing visits, stunning sightseeing, lectures and workshops to ensure full comprehension of the final task.
 You will receive pills of knowledge about different fields of Education such as Science, Nature, History, Literature, Geography, … enjoying old legends of Iceland and visiting stunning places of the island.
 Everyday you’ll have a task to do related to the final job that every teacher should present on the last day.

 Our experienced trainers will support and stimulate the networking and cooperation among participants.
 We organize workshops, networking, cultural, sport and historical activities in order to give participants the opportunity to exchange best-practices and establish professional cooperation and links.
 These activities are a very good example of how to organise activities in a possible common future KA2 project.
 The expected training activity has been structured so that the participants can transfer know-how and develop needed skills to create and manage a proposal with real success.